 Chicago, IL 60605

 Renal cell carcinoma (RCC) has been one of most difficult-to-treat of the solid tumors, and more recently, one of the most rapidly evolving fields in oncology.
 New data suggest impending changes to your practice in both early-stage and metastatic RCC, including novel indications, combination approaches, and optimized adjuvant strategies.
-The use of adjuvant therapy for RCC remains an area of controversy for which high-quality, well-coordinated, multidisciplinary care is of utmost importance to achieving optimal outcomes in the perioperative setting for your patients with RCC.
+The use of adjuvant therapy for RCC remains a hot topic for which high-quality, well-coordinated, multidisciplinary care is of utmost importance to achieving optimal outcomes in the perioperative setting for your patients with RCC.

-Please join us at Transforming Treatment Paradigms in Renal Cell Carcinoma: Understanding the Role of Risk Stratification and Emerging Data in the Adjuvant Setting, a satellite symposium that will be held in Chicago in June 2018.
-At this program, a multidisciplinary panel of renowned experts in RCC will guide you through an in-depth, up-to-date review of risk assessment in the early-stage RCC setting, patient selection for adjuvant systemic therapy, evidence from clinical studies of adjuvant therapy for RCC, and overall multidisciplinary care planning.
-To help you apply this information and to provide you with opportunities to interact with the faculty and each other, this activity includes case-based discussions and a Medical Crossfire® debate on key areas of controversy and clinical uncertainty around the use of adjuvant therapy for RCC.
+In this program, a multidisciplinary panel of renowned experts in RCC will guide you through an in-depth, up-to-date review of risk assessment in the earlystage RCC setting, patient selection for adjuvant systemic therapy, evidence from clinical studies of adjuvant therapy for RCC, and overall multidisciplinary care planning.
+To help you apply this information and to provide you with opportunities to interact with the faculty and each other, this activity includes case-based discussions and a Medical Crossfire® debate on key areas of controversy and clinical uncertainty concerning the use of adjuvant therapy for RCC.

 This activity is supported by educational grants from Pfizer Inc.